MEET MICHAEL

 When we allow an all girls school to be closed, when we allow Mercy to be closed so many things are lost,

 The thing that stands out to me is the loss of comfort and stability.
-We are in a time when we know that young women are being quite literally damaged by social media and we are closing one of the few places
+We are in a time when we know that young women are being quite literally damaged by social media and we are closing one of the few places where they feel comfortable enough to be their true selves, to be silly and serious.
+To laugh everyday and maybe cry everyday without fear of judgement.

 We can’t protect our girls from the real world forever but we can provide Mercy.